 Valencia rice dishes

 In Spain, paella (see below for more details) is considered to be just one of many rice dishes - known as 'arroces'.
 30 percent of the rice produced in Spain is produced in the region of Valencia.
 The Albufera Nature Reserve has over 9,000 hectares of land for rice cultivation.
-If you are looking for the best of the Valencia rices to buy to bring home with you, look out for a stamp of quality called 'Rice of Valencia certificate of Origin'.
+If you are looking for the best of the Valencia rice to buy to bring home with you, look out for a stamp of quality called 'Rice of Valencia Certificate of Origin'.

-If you are on the look out for places to try Valencia rice dishes, it is best to look for places serving traditional and local cuisine (see our Valencia Restaurants Listings).
+If you are on the lookout for places to try Valencia rice dishes, it is best to look for places serving traditional and local cuisine (see our Valencia Restaurants Listings).
 One of the most interesting Valencia classic rice dishes is 'arroz negro' - a dish using squid ink to flavour and colour the rice so that the rice is black.

 It is interesting to note that the most traditional Valencia paella does not contain seafood - it contains chicken, rabbit and snails.

 Horchata from Valencia